TheGulag007/Python-Learning-Projects/README.md

 - Learn Python Full Course -> Doing Some Projects -> Learn Python for Prompt Engineering -> Doing some Prompts -> Learn Python for scientific computing -> Doing some visualisation and data analysis projects -> PROJECT COMPLETE!

 Current Plan:
-- Learning 1 Section/day of Python Full Course
+- Learning 1 Section/day of Python Full Course (2024) by Bro Code (https://youtu.be/ix9cRaBkVe0?si=isJF72YLDEbEF1Pf)
     - Starting at 21st May, 2025
     - Expect Ending at 6th August, 2025